Somerset Militia: Somerset Trained Bands

 With the passing of the threat of invasion, the trained bands declined in the early 17th Century.
 Later, King Charles I attempted to reform them into a national force or 'Perfect Militia' answering to the king rather than local control.
 The Somerset Trained Bands of 1638 again consisted of 4000 men in five regiments of foot and 300 troopers in a regiment of horse.
 Of these, Somerset was ordered to send 2000 men for the Second Bishops' War of 1640.
 However, many of those sent on this unpopular service would have been untrained replacements and conscripts: like many other contingents, the Somerset men were disorderly, accused of being 'West Country clownes'.
-At the Battle of Newburn, roughly 800 raw Somerset musketeers under held hurriedly-erected breastworks or 'sconces' on the bank of the River Tyne.
+At the Battle of Newburn, roughly 800 raw Somerset musketeers held hurriedly-erected breastworks or 'sconces' on the bank of the River Tyne.
 They drove off a Scottish cavalry probe but were then subjected to an intense cannonade and eventually broke and ran.

 Control of the militia was one of the areas of dispute between Charles I and Parliament that led to the English Civil War.
 When open war broke out between the King and Parliament, the Somerset Trained Bands were split, some regiments serving on either side in the skirmishes and small sieges that characterised the early fighting in the West Country.
 As Parliament tightened its grip on the country after winning the First Civil War it reorganised the militia to counterbalance the power of the Army.
 The Somerset Militia now comprised two regiments each of horse and foot.
 The establishment of The Protectorate saw Oliver Cromwell take control of the militia as a paid force to support his Rule by Major-Generals.
 From now on the term 'Trained Band' began to be replaced by 'Militia'.

 Restoration Militia

-After the Restoration of the Monarchy, the English Militia was re-established by the Militia Act 1661 under the control of the king's lords-lieutenant, the men to be selected by ballot.
+Following the Stuart Restoration, the English Militia was re-established by the Militia Act 1661 under the control of the king's lords-lieutenant, the men to be selected by ballot.
 This was popularly seen as the 'Constitutional Force' to counterbalance a 'Standing Army' tainted by association with the New Model Army that had supported Cromwell's military dictatorship, and almost the whole burden of home defence and internal security was entrusted to the militia under politically reliable local landowners.
 The militia were frequently called out during the reign of King Charles II; for example, the Somersets were alerted in 1666 because of a Dutch invasion threat.
 Their duties also included suppressing non-conformist religious assemblies (of which there were many in the West Country) under the Conventicle Act 1664.
 Lieutenant Edward Phelips of the Somerset Militia Horse (later Colonel Sir Edward Phelips) gained a reputation for harshness in carrying out this duty.